 What happened in Japan during the first 6 months of the pandemic?

 Japanese ski areas kept operating through the initial stages of the pandemic in February and until late-April, in the cases of resorts that usually stay open to the start of May.
 However, a second, worse, wave on the pandemic in mid-April caused all to close by April 24th.

-The country has now lifted its state of emergency and the lone summer ski area Gassan is now open again, usually ending its season at some point in July.
+The country has lifted its state of emergency again in late May and the lone summer ski area Gassan opened again, ending its season at the end of July.

 Norway Social Distancing Requirements: 1 Metre (40 Inches).